bitlab-tech/sequence_analysis_security-study/5_k-mers_snp-call_tfhe/README.md

 ## Key Components

 - **Homomorphic Encryption Library**: This implementation uses the [tfhe-rs](https://github.com/zama-ai/tfhe-rs) library for homomorphic encryption to securely process encrypted data.
-- **[MurmurHash](https://en.wikipedia.org/wiki/MurmurHash) Function**: Used to hash k-mers for uniform representation before encryption.
+- **Binary Encoding**: Used to encode k-mers for uniform representation before encryption.
 - **K-mer Generation**: A function to split a sequence into k-mers for comparison.
 - **Homomorphic Equality Test**: A method to perform equality testing between encrypted k-mers and SNP sequences.